bigpapiarnold/smolplanets_documentation/docs/source/index.rst

 *********************************************************
 The SmolPlanets development team is a divers and competent team that has experience in putting great things into practice.
-With the core team mostly stationed in central europe
+With the core team mostly stationed in central Europe, we ensure maximum work ethics and qualitiy NFTs.